PranjalMahajan8/Portfolio/README.md

 - Interactive sections: Home, About, Skills, Contact
 - Gesture control for scrolling and navigation
-- Contact form with data stored in `messages.json` via backend
+- Contact form that sends and email to me instantly using nodemailer
 - Smooth animations and responsive design

 ## 🛠️ Tech Stack